tud-hri/joan/docs/modules-carlainterface.md

 ### Step 7.
 This guide wasn't useful at all I tried copying everything and it doesn't work!?
 What do I do?!
-It is highly likely that you forgot a crucial part, you have to be verty meticulous!
+It is highly likely that you forgot a crucial part, you have to be very meticulous!
 The error messages you get in the terminal should help you underway as to where things went wrong!